Yunteng-Cao/yunteng-cao.github.io/research/index.md

 title: Research
 ---

-Our lab engineers programmable biomaterials and biointerfaces by connecting **molecular design** to **measurable function** across length scales.
-Below are representative themes—edit them to match your lab.
+We engineer programmable biomaterials and biointerfaces by integrating **biomanufacturing**, **proteins/biomaterials engineering**, and **micro/nanoscale fabrication**.
+Our work aims to uncover **design rules** that connect molecular composition to multiscale function, enabling new capabilities in healthcare and sustainable systems.

 <div class="card">
   <strong>Theme 1 — Programmable biomaterials (sequence → structure → function)</strong>